harryw1248/cpAI_EECS_498/README.md

 ## Frontend setup guide

 The frontend can be built and _statically hosted_ on the web.
-The built environment tested was Ubuntu 18.04 LTS running on AWS EC2 instance (the same setup used for client and backend) and the following needs to be installed:
+The build environment tested was Ubuntu 18.04 LTS running on AWS EC2 instance (the same setup used for client and backend) and the following packages need to be installed:

 > node.js

 > yarn

 1. Replace the urls for backend and client in `frontend/store/index.js`: